vladigleba/vladigleba.github.io/posts/prophecy/sunday.md

 > Moreover also I gave them my sabbaths, to be a sign between me and them, that they might know that *I am the LORD that sanctify them*.
 {% ct 'Ezekiel 20:12' %}

-Because all have sinned, all need the sanctifying power of Christ—of which the Sabbath is a sign—so the Sabbath is naturally a perpetual sign for all humanity.
+Because all have sinned, all need the sanctifying power of Christ—of which the Sabbath is a sign; therefore, it cannot be a sign for the Jewish nation only, for sin is no respecter of persons, just as God’s power to sanctify is no respecter of sinners.
+As God set the Sabbath apart as a day for Himself, so He sets us apart as a people for Himself {% rf '1 Peter 2:9; 2 Corinthians 6:17-18' %}.

 ## What does the Bible say about unbelief and the seventh day?